Rakeela/dragora-notes/2021-6-12-One-Hundred-and-Twenty-First.md

 Mung bean sweets may be a good way to get people to associate a planty flavor with deliciousness.
 Try some!

 ---
+I made another batch of keto fudge to try using mascarpone this time in place of some of the cashew butter.
+The resulting texture was very smooth and soft, but I could kind of tell that I was eating sweetened cheese.
+On the other hand, sweetened cheese is not so bad.

+Are there a lot of cheeses that sweeten and resolidify nicely?
+Does cacao butter help them do so?
+If I reduce the sweetener and just use this to create a more solid cheese product, I wonder if I could mix it with savory ingredients instead.
+I wonder if partially softened mung beans could be served embedded in a spicy cheese wedge.

+---
 Back to [[day-post-archive]]